 FYI: we are pretending there is a bank teller doing this to keep it simple when really, it is a computer system owned by the bank which conducts this transfer.

-You call bestie and tell her, “I’ve transferred the money.
-Have fun this weekend!”
+You call your bestie and tell her, “I’ve transferred the money, she’s going to love this.”

-You and your Bestie, Sarah both trusted the bank to manage your money.
+You and your Bestie, Sarah trusted the bank to manage your money.

 There was no real movement of physical bills to transfer the money.
 All that was needed was an entry in the register, or more precisely, an entry in the register that neither you nor Sarah controls or owns.